 Capture the Moments:

-Lastly, don’t forget to capture the precious moments of your travel with kids.
+Lastly, do not forget to capture the precious moments of your travel with kids.
 Documenting the adventure through photos and videos will not only create lasting memories but also provide an opportunity to share the experience with your child as they grow older.

 Navigating Transportation with Kids